c64cryptoboy/ChiptuneSAK/docs/transformations.rst

    :noindex:

-The following are meant to be applied to individual tracks and have no correpsonding methods in the :ref:`ChirpSong` class:
+The following are meant to be applied to individual tracks and have no corresponding methods in the :ref:`ChirpSong` class:

 .. automethod:: chiptunesak.chirp.ChirpTrack.merge_notes
    :noindex: